Mark Willacy: Writing

 In 2007, Willacy wrote his first published book about his experiences covering the conflict in the Middle East, entitled The View From the Valley of Hell, published by Pan Macmillan.

-Willacy's second book Fukushima: Japan's Tsunami and the Inside Story of the Nuclear Meltdowns, on the 2011 Tōhoku earthquake and tsunami disaster, was published in 2013.
+Willacy's second book, Fukushima: Japan's Tsunami and the Inside Story of the Nuclear Meltdowns, on the 2011 Tōhoku earthquake and tsunami disaster, was published in 2013.
 Fukushima was long-listed for the 2013 Walkley Book Award.

 Willacy's third book, Rogue Forces, was published by Simon and Schuster in August 2021.
 The book describes alleged Australian Special Forces war crimes in Afghanistan, self-described as an insider account of alleged unlawful killings and cover-ups by SAS patrols.
 It was published shortly after the official Brereton Report in 2020 which investigated these and other allegations made against Australian forces in Afghanistan.
+Rogue Forces won the 2022 Prime Minister's Literary Award for non-fiction and was longlisted for the inaugural Australian Political Book of the Year in the same year.